PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 The relations above the diagonal of the table below are lists of shapes incident on lower-dimension shapes.
-These are computed from the incidence relations from the lower triangle of the table by the function `increl_transpose`.
+These are computed from the incidence relations from the lower triangle of the table by the function `ir_transpose`.

 | Manif. dim.      |   0   |   1   |   2   |  3   |
 |:---: | :---: | :---: | :---: | :---: |